groupdocs-conversion/GroupDocs.Conversion-Docs/net/getting-started/features-overview.md

 ## Caching results

 GroupDocs.Conversion supports [conversion result caching]({{< ref "conversion/net/developer-guide/advanced-usage/caching/" >}}) to local disk by default.
-However, any type of cache storage can be supported by implementing appropriate interfaces – Amazon S3, Dropbox, Google Drive, Windows Azure, Reddis or any other.
+However, any type of cache storage can be supported by implementing appropriate interfaces – Amazon S3, Dropbox, Google Drive, Windows Azure, Redis or any other.